fleschutz/PowerShell/Docs/configure-git.md

 ## configure-git.ps1 - Configures the user settings for Git

-This script configures the user settings for Git.
+This PowerShell script configures the user settings for Git.

 ## Parameters
 ```powershell